claw-project/claw-language-specification/definition/loop-transform.md

 </pre>

 Loop extraction can be performed on a subroutine call.
-The loop corresponding to the defined range is extracted from the subroutine and is wrapped around the subroutine call.
-In the transformation, a copy of the subroutine is created with the corresponding demotion for the parameters.
+The loop corresponding to the defined iteration range is extracted from the subroutine and is wrapped around the subroutine call.
+In the transformation, a copy of the subroutine is created with the corresponding transformation (demotion) for the parameters.

 ###### Options and details
-* *range*: Correspond to the range of the loop to be extracted.
+* *range*: Correspond to the iteration range of the loop to be extracted.
 Notation `i = istart, iend, istep`
-* *fusion*: Allow the extracted loop to be merged with other loops.
 * *map*: Define the mapping of variable that are demoted during the loop extraction.
 As seen in the example 1, the two parameters (1 dimensional array) are mapped to a scalar with the iteration variable _i_.
   * Each variable in the list is separated by a comma
-  * The mapping clause can be defined as a list.
+  * The *mapping* clause can be defined as a list.
 For example, `i,j`
+* *fusion*: Allow the extracted loop to be merged with other loops.

 ###### Behavior with other directives